How to Install a Hot Tub

 You will want to consider both the privacy and the view of scenery and the sky from your hot tub site to make the most of your spa experience.
 Sometimes the area with the most privacy, like a covered patio or under a deck, may not provide the best views.
 This is where pergolas and gazebos are often very nice compromises.
 These types of structures offer some protection and privacy but don’t inhibit your views too much.
 They can be set off in an area of your yard that is quiet and make a great decorative addition to your landscape.

 When selecting your installation location it’s also important to consider electrical wiring logistics.
 Most hot tubs are hard wired by an electrician and the longer the run of wire to the spa the more it can cost in materials and labor.

 Once you’ve determined whether your spa will go indoors or outdoors, it’s time to address the spa’s foundation.
 For both indoor and outdoor spas, you will need a structurally sound flat surface that is reasonably level.
 What does “reasonably level” mean?
-While it’s okay to have a slightly sloped pad (most patios are built to slope away from the house), there should be no dips, sags, or unevenness in the pad.
-We recommend that there should be no more than a ½” slope per 8” run.
+While it’s okay to have a slightly sloped pad (most patios are built to slope away from the house), there should be no dips, sags, or unevenness in the pad; particularly for above ground hot tubs.
+We recommend that there should be no more than a ½” to 1″ slope per 8′ run.

 When looking for a level surface area, also consider the weight requirements for the space.
 A filled hot tub can weigh as much as 6,000 pounds, not including the weight of the occupants.
 If you’re looking to install your spa on a deck or other elevated structure, consult with a qualified structural engineer or contractor before installation.